MUICT-SERU/GitCoin-Study/README.md

     - lastAct_activity_type
     ```
   - `changedBounty2.csv`
-    - The new fields extracted from the ‘activities array’ with focuses on the change of bounty value are as follows:
+    - The bounty value-related features are as follows:
     ```
     - increased_bounty_times
     - changed_bounty_value
     ```

 - **Script**: Scripts directory
-  - `gitcoin_rest_api.ipynb`: the script is for collecting datasets via Gitcoin API.
+  - `gitcoin_rest_api.ipynb`: the script is for collecting data from Gitcoin API.
-  - `gitcoin_spearman_correlation.ipynb`: the script for finding Spearman's correlations between each feature.
+  - `gitcoin_spearman_correlation.ipynb`: the script for calculate Spearman's correlations between features.
   - `gitcoin_random_forests_setting1.ipynb`: the script for finding the feature importance of all features.
   - `gitcoin_random_forests_setting2.ipynb`: the script for finding the feature importance of manipulable features.
   - `gitcoin_point_biserial.ipynb`: this script is the calculation of Point-biserial correlation.